 7. Use A Bamboo Toothbrush, Not A Plastic Toothbrush

 Bamboo toothbrushes have long been around now.
 But surprisingly, it’s believed that not that many are opting for this choice.
 A bamboo toothbrush can clean your teeth versus a regular plastic toothbrush.
 On the plus side, a toothbrush made out of bamboo is biodegradable, unlike plastic toothbrushes which aren’t making it a viable option to start with your eco-friendly lifestyle.

-As you can see, living a zero-waste lifestyle means choosing more eco-friendly options and decisions.
-Your end goal should be overall waste reduction particularly wastes that are classified as non-recyclables.
+As you can see, living a zero-waste lifestyle means choosing more eco-friendly options and decisions, and keeping an eye out for zero waste home products.
+Your end goal should be overall waste reduction, particularly wastes that are classified as non-recyclables.

-This list isn’t even exhaustive, but it can give you a good start.
+This low waste swaps list isn’t even exhaustive, but it can give you a good start.
 Once you get the hang of it, eventually you’re going to find certain areas in your household and life in general where you can make better and more sustainable decisions.

 Making the shift doesn’t happen overnight.
 It takes a lot of effort and getting used to moving forward.
 But a zero-waste life will eventually be easy for you that every decision you make is geared towards sustainability.
 What matters the most is you making that commitment and decision to start implementing changes today.